fastlater/opendata-us-nij-rtcfc/README.md

 Note that we are not participating in the Challenge.
 Our objective is to support the initiative and promote our vision of better data for a better world.

-*The current version of the Portkand CFS dataset covers the March 2012 to September 2016 period.*
+*This cumulative version of the Portland CFS covers the March 2012 to September 2016 period.
+This is an unofficial release of the dataset based on the original published on the Challenge web site.*

 <a name="toc"></a>
 ## TOC